gkdr/libomemo/README.md

 ## Dependencies
 * [Mini-XML](http://www.msweet.org/projects.php?Z3) (`libmxml-dev`)
 * gcrypt (`libgcrypt20-dev`)
-* glib
+* glib (`libglib2.0-dev`)
 * SQLite (`libsqlite3-dev`)

 Optional:
 * For testing: [cmocka](https://cmocka.org/) (`make test`)
 * For the coverage report: [gcovr](https://cmocka.org/) (`make coverage`)

-I recommend to simply link it statically - there are makefile targets for compilation as a libtool lib.
+I recommend to simply link it statically - the standard target is a is a static lib (containing PIC) which uses the _compatible_ namespace (i.e. not the one in the XEP).

 ## Usage
 Basically, there are three data types: messages, devicelists, and bundles.